At The Messiah's Death

 Hyssop, a humble little shrub that you’ve probably never seen, and know virtually nothing about, is yet used by YAHWEH to teach powerful lessons about the very nature of YAHWEH's sacrificial love for you and me.

-Hyssop, once it touched the lips of our Savior.
+Hyssop, once it touched the lips of our Redeemer.

 Throughout Biblical history it has been used by YAHWEH to help us identify the reality of His plan of redemption.